mihir-mash/Computer-Vision-Assignments/README.md

   * `CelebA_GAN_Generation.ipynb`
     Implementation of a Generative Adversarial Network (GAN) to synthesize realistic human faces using the CelebA dataset.

+* **Assignment 8**

+  * `Image Segmentation using U-Net, FPN and PSPNet.ipynb` Implements semantic image segmentation using U-Net, FPN and PSPNet, with performance comparison using IoU and Dice metrics.

 * **Assignment 9**

   * `human_pose_estimation_with_movenet.ipynb`